Sequential Cohort Selection under Uncertainty: Fairness Metrics

 \subsection{Equality of Opportunity}

-Also known as equal acceptance rate defined in~\cite{verma2018fairness}, equality of opportunity ensures that individuals with similar qualifications (EMC) have equal probabilities of selection across groups.
-Unlike demographic parity (DP) that enforces equal selection probabilities regardless of differences in qualifications or utility contributions( this can result in individuals being selected based on group membership rather than their actual qualifications), equality of opportunity, however, ensures that individuals with similar qualifications (EMC above a threshold $\tau$) have equal selection probabilities across groups.
+Also known as the equal acceptance rate defined in~\cite{verma2018fairness}, EO ensures that individuals with similar EMC qualifications have equal probabilities of selection between groups.
+Unlike DP that enforces equal selection probabilities regardless of differences in qualifications or utility contributions (this can result in individuals being selected based on group membership rather than their measured qualifications i.e., qualification in the observed feature space (e.g., test scores), which may diverge from the underlying construct space institutions ultimately care about (e.g., future potential ) \cite{friedler2021possibility}.
+Our framework operates on the observed space; bridging this gap is left for future work), EO, however, ensures that individuals with similar qualifications (EMC above a threshold $\tau$) have equal selection probabilities across groups.
 This avoids penalizing high-performing individuals while still addressing fairness concerns.

-In our utility function, $c$ represents the cost of selecting an individual.
-Larger $c$ discourages selecting many candidates.
-By setting $\tau = c$, the cost of admitting each individual, we align selection costs with fairness considerations, meaning we distinguish between those worthy and unworthy of selection.
+In our utility function, $c$ represents the cost of selecting a set of individuals, with larger values discouraging high admission rates.
+By setting $\tau = c$, we align the fairness threshold with the admission cost, so that EO is evaluated among the candidates whose expected contribution exceeds the selection cost.

-To incorporate multi-dimensional fairness~\cite{kleinberg2016inherent} penalties into our decision-making framework, we merge both fairness metrics into a single overall fairness penalty.
-One approach is to use a weighted sum, allowing us to balance the relative importance of each fairness criterion.
-In this case, the overall fairness penalty \(P_{\text{overall}}\) is defined as
+To incorporate multi-dimensional fairness~\cite{kleinberg2016inherent} penalties into our framework, we merge both fairness metrics into a single overall fairness violation.
+An approach is to use a weighted sum, balancing the relative importance of each fairness criterion.
+In this case, the overall fairness violation \(P_{\text{overall}}\) is defined as